Jump-Start Reinforcement Learning: Related Work

 \textbf{Curriculum learning and exact state resets for RL}.
-A number of prior works have investigated more efficient exploration strategies in RL that are based on starting exploration from specific states.
-Commonly, these works assume the ability to reset to arbitrary states in simulation.
-Some methods uniformly sample states from demonstrations as start states~\cite{human_checkpoint_replay, deepmimic, overcoming_exploration}, while others generate curriculas of start states.
-The latter includes methods that start at the goal state and iteratively expand the start state distribution, assuming reversible dynamics~\cite{reverse_curriculum_generation, solving_rubic} or access to an approximate dynamics model~\citep{barc}.
-Other approaches generate the curriculum from demonstration states~\citep{backplay} or from online exploration~\citep{ecoffet2019go}.
-In contrast, our method does not aim to control the exact starting state distribution, but instead utilizes the implicit distribution naturally arising from rolling out the guide-policy.
+Many prior works have investigated efficient exploration strategies in RL that are based on starting exploration from specific states.
+Commonly, these works assume the ability to reset to arbitrary states in simulation \citep{montezuma_from_single_dem}.
+Some methods uniformly sample states from demonstrations as start states~\citep{human_checkpoint_replay, deepmimic, overcoming_exploration}, while others generate curriculas of start states.
+The latter includes methods that start at the goal state and iteratively expand the start state distribution, assuming reversible dynamics~\citep{reverse_curriculum_generation, solving_rubic} or access to an approximate dynamics model~\citep{barc}.
+Other approaches generate the curriculum from demonstration states~\citep{backplay} or from online exploration~\citep{ecoffet2021first}.
+In contrast, our method does not control the exact starting state distribution, but instead utilizes the implicit distribution naturally arising from rolling out the guide-policy.
 This broadens the distribution of start states compared to exact resets along a narrow set of demonstrations, making the learning process more robust.
-In addition, our approach could be extended to the real world, where instantaneously resetting to an arbitrary state in the environment is impossible.
+In addition, our approach could be extended to the real world, where resetting to a state in the environment is impossible.

-\textbf{Provably efficient exploration techniques.} Online exploration in reinforcement learning has been well studied in theory~\citep{osband2014model, jin2018q, zhang2020almost, xie2021policy, zanette2020learning, jin2020provably}.
+\textbf{Provably efficient exploration techniques.} Online exploration in RL has been well studied in theory~\citep{osband2014model, jin2018q, zhang2020almost, xie2021policy, zanette2020learning, jin2020provably}.
 The proposed methods either rely on the estimation of confidence intervals (e.g. UCB, Thompson sampling), which is hard to approximate and implement when combined with neural networks, or suffer from exponential sample complexity in the worst-case.
 In this paper, we leverage a pre-trained guide-policy to design an algorithm that is more sample-efficient than these approaches while being easy to implement in practice.